The Best Things to Do in Kanchanaburi

 The Thailand-Burma Railway Centre – Death Railway Museum

 You cannot leave Kanchanaburi without seeing the Death Railway Museum.
-Just opposite the war cemetery, this museum offers an interactive and moving experience about the Thailand-Burma Railway which stretched for 415 km and built by the Japanese Army with the work of the prisoners of war.
+Just opposite the war cemetery, this museum offers an interactive and moving experience about the Thailand-Burma Railway, which stretches for 415 km and was built by the Japanese Army with the work of the prisoners of war.
 Go through the photos, videos and commentary for an experience that will stay in your memories for a long time.

 Stroll at the Night Market at River Kwai Bridge

-The bridge on the River Kwai is a significant attraction and also of commercial activities.
-Visitors hang out at the day and night market with stalls selling pretty much anything from clothing, accessories, jewellery, souvenirs, artisan products, to street food with a variety of local food.
+The bridge on the River Kwai is a significant attraction for commercial activities.
+Visitors hang out at the day and night market with stalls selling anything from clothing, accessories, jewellery, souvenirs, and artisan products to street food with various local foods.

 Alongside the main road, you will walk through old locomotives and war memorials.
 During the River Kwai Festival, this turns very scenic with lots of lights and music entertaining people who flock here to see the memorial show and stroll through this truly picturesque market.